samjones00/docs/docs/_documentation/grpc.md

-Forcing the usage of **messages** in gRPC Service Requests partially mitigates against the [fragile usage of chatty client-specific method signatures](/why-servicestack#wcf-the-anti-dto-web-services-framework) plagued by most RPC frameworks like WCF, but still makes it easy for API designs to descend into an logically unstructured "free-for-all" surface area adopting non-standard conventions making it harder and requiring more effort to convey understanding to your API consumers.
+Forcing the usage of **messages** in gRPC Service Requests partially mitigates against the [fragile usage of chatty client-specific method signatures](/why-servicestack#wcf-the-anti-dto-web-services-framework) plagued by most RPC frameworks like WCF, but still makes it easy for API designs to descend into a logically unstructured "free-for-all" surface area adopting non-standard conventions making it harder and requiring more effort to convey understanding to your API consumers.

 By continuing to develop your ServiceStack Services as a good HTTP First citizens using coarse-grained loosely-coupled messages